glymphie/glymphie/README.md

   - 🦀 Rust
   - 🌕 Lua

-## 📖 Things I'm interested in and learning about
+## ✏️ My projects are usually about

-- 🐧 Linux
+- 🛠️ Hacker tools
-- 🪟 Windows
+- ⚙️ Utilities
-- 🐳 Docker
+- 📃 Websites
-- 🧩 Django
+- 📂 Backups
-- 🗂️ Active directory
+- 🍙 Ricing

 ## 💪 Things I do for fun